swcarpentry-ja/carpentries-coc/topic_folders/policies/privacy.md

 #### How is this information used?
 We use this information to communicate with Other volunteers, including communication about the organization and opportunities to volunteer.
 Additionally, we may use volunteer information to contact you about additional opt-in opportunities for assessment, training, teaching, volunteering and/or community engagement.
 This information may also be used for statistical purposes.
 We do not provide personally identifiable information to any third party.
 However, we may share de-identified aggregate or summary information regarding volunteers publicly or with other volunteers, partners or third parties, including but not limited to funding entities.
-See [Section V: All Participants](#section-vi-all-participants) for further information
+See [Section VI: All Participants](#section-vi-all-participants) for further information

 ## Section IV: Online Spaces
 This Privacy Policy is applicable to information that you provided/collected through physical (such as a paper form) and online means, including through our websites or other external online spaces (including but not limited to GitHub repositories, Etherpads, Google Documents, EventBrite and mailing lists).
 By using these spaces, you agree to the terms of this Privacy Policy.
 Some of these tools and services (including but not limited to GitHub, Google Documents, EventBrite and SurveyMonkey) have their own independent privacy policies.
-See [Section IV: Opt-In Surveys](#section-v-opt-in-surveys), for information specifically on survey information.
+See [Section V: Opt-In Surveys](#section-v-opt-in-surveys), for information specifically on survey information.

 #### What information do we obtain?
 We may collect information about visitors’ devices and browsers, such as browser version and type, IP address, website referred from and country of visitor.